A Customer Value Proposition Template

 - a visual element such as a video or an image-enhancing your message.

 All of the above elements put together make up a value proposition.
-However, in order to create a value proposition that will make your potential customers think “oh, that’s the thing I’ve been looking for” putting all the crucial elements is not enough.
+Treat them just like landing page templates – like basic guidelines adjustable to your own needs.
+In order to create a value proposition that will make your potential customers think “oh, that’s the thing I’ve been looking for”, putting all the crucial elements is not enough.
 You also need to get to know the process of creating a value proposition.

 How to write a customer value proposition?

 The process of creating a customer value proposition does take some time and effort as a customer value proposition (CVP) is far more than a simple statement or a tagline.
+If you use a landing page builder, you may have noticed there is usually a field named "put your CVP here".
+But... how to come up with a proper one?
 In order to create a meaningful CVP you need to know well both your customers, your market and be able to fit your product into current consumer-driven digital world.
-The process can be divided into steps which prevent you from skipping any important feature of it.
+The process can be divided into steps that prevent you from skipping any important feature of it.

 Step 1: Identifying all the benefits your product or solution offers.